 So the next time you are looking for a weekend excursion or relaxing yet adventurous vacation setting to reconnect with your family while at the same time disconnecting from the hustle and bustle of the suburban grind, the Newport Dunes Resort is a great place to relax and unwind.

-Newport Dunes Water park day use fees: $10.00 per hour, $20.00 for a half day or $45.00 for an all day pass.
-Hours are 11:00 am – 6:00 pm Daily all summer long.
-For more information call (949) 729-3863 or visit the dunes website.
+Newport Dunes Waterpark day-use fees: $10.00 per hour, $20.00 for a half-day, or $45.00 for an all-day pass.
+Hours are 11:00 am – 6:00 pm.
+Daily all summer long.
+For more information, call (949) 729-3863 or visit the dunes website.

 Newport Dunes is located just one hour south of Los Angeles in Newport Beach, California.